pupil-labs/pupil-docs/src/core/software/pupil-player.md

 Gereral overview for exported video files:

-The `world video exporter` exports the scene video file, together with numpy and .csv files containing timestamps corresponding to each frame.
-Data made available in world_timestamps.csv is timestamps in seconds from ..., and 'presentation timestamp' `pts`.
-This stands for presentation timestamp.
-It refers to the media file's internal time representation and can be used to seek to/identify specific frames within the media file.
+The World and Eye video exporter save the scene video file, together with [numpy](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) and csv files containing timestamps corresponding to each frame.
+The timestamps follow the [Pupil Time](/core/terminology/#timestamps) convention.
+The csv timestamp files include an additional `pts` column.
+This stands for presentation timestamp and refers to the media file's internal time representation.
+It can be used to seek to/identify specific frames within the media file.

 Media time is represented in seconds using fractions, i.e. as two integers: pts (numerator) and time base (denominator).
 The time base stays the same throughout the media stream.
 Each frame has a pts.
 Together, you can infer the time in seconds since media start: pts / time_base = seconds since start.